alby13/infinity-internet/README.md

 4. Responsible Use

-Users of the Software are encouraged to deploy and use it responsibly, especially in the context of AI-generated content.
+Developers and Users of the Software are encouraged to program, deploy, and use it responsibly, especially in the context of AI-generated content.
 The original author does not endorse any specific use of the Software that may lead to harm or unethical outcomes.

 5. Termination